chadwood77/chadwood77/README.md

 - 👋 Hi, I’m @chadwood77
-- 👀 I’m interested in graduating with a computer science degree in Fall of 2022
+- 👀 I’m interested in graduating with a computer science degree from Metro State University.
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate in the future.
 - 📫 How to reach me chad.wood77@gmail.com